 Food at Lucky Nugget is pretty good

-We discovered that the Hungry Bear Restaurant in Westernland was nothing like its Disneyland CA counterpart, and offered some really decent curry meals.
+I highly recommend the Hungry Bear Restaurant in Westernland (which is nothing like its Disneyland CA counterpart).
+It offers some really excellent curry meals.
 I don't eat anything spicy, and can eat here every day of a trip if I have to!

 We also really liked the food at Queen of Hearts Banquet Hall, but that is always mega busy, and probably not worth the hour wait just to get in.
 The Sweetheart Cafe in World Bazaar has some good sandwiches and pastries, for those wanting lighter options.

 On the subject of dinner shows, there are three others inside TDL that are worth mentioning.
 At the Polynesian Terrace you can enjoy dinner with Mickey and Minnie at the Rainbow Luau show (The Rainbow Luau is truly a beautiful show, by the way).
 The Diamond Horseshoe in Westernland has two shows also.
 At lunch you can join the Toy Story gang in the Horseshoe Roundup, and at dinner Mickey and Company is especially great.